arielalves1/SWISS-Air-UI-App/README.md

 The SWISS Airlines Login App will receive the following features:

-- **Video Background** Fixing the bug and being able to play the background video in the login screen.
+- **Video Background:** Fixing the bug and being able to play the background video in the login screen.

-- **Splash Screen** In the next update it will receive a splash screen of the brand.
+- **Splash Screen:** In the next update it will receive a splash screen of the brand.

 ## Screenshots